 Instructor-Led Live Training

-Follow along on your computer as an instructor walks you through this advanced STK lesson.
-AGI engineers will be available during the session to answer your questions live.
+Follow along on your computer as an instructor walks you through this focused STK lesson.
+AGI engineers will be available during the session to answer your questions, live.

-Upon completion of this training class, you will understand how to:
+Upon completion of this training, you will learn how to:

 - Add basic objects to an STK scenario and edit their properties

 - Assess whether mission objectives will be met using predictive modeling

 - Leverage STK’s 3D edit capability to quickly develop/modify an aircraft route

 - Use the Access tool to compute line of sight and link budgets for communication devices